Instanssi/Instanssi.org/admin/README.md

 ```

 Note that the completed build will be put to `backend/Instanssi/management/site/` directory!
 This is so that the django backend can find and offer it in dev builds.
+In production, we just
+offer that directory directly via nginx as static content.

 ### Running code quality tools